aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/advanced-export-techniques/exporting-ole-objects-from-dwg/_index.md

 A3: Explore the [Aspose.CAD for .NET documentation](https://reference.aspose.com/cad/net/) for in‑depth information and examples.

 ### Q4: Is there a free trial available?
 A4: Yes, you can experience the capabilities of Aspose.CAD for .NET with a free trial.
-Visit [this link](https://releases.aspose.com/) to get started.
+Visit the [Aspose.CAD free trial download page](https://releases.aspose.com/) to get started.

 ### Q5: How can I get support or connect with the community?
 A5: For support and community engagement, visit the [Aspose.CAD forum](https://forum.aspose.com/c/cad/19).